 A study of the theory and principles of navigation: dead reckoning; piloting; electronic, inertial and celestial navigation.
 Navigational aids and nautical rules of the road are also discussed.

-Naval Ship Systems I
+NSCI 30301 (3) Fall semester Naval Ship Systems I

 A study of steam turbine (nuclear and fossil fuel), gas turbine and internal combustion marine propulsion plants and shipboard auxiliary systems with applied thermodynamics concepts.
 An introduction to ships' stability.